Jacob John Halley

 Rev. Jacob John Halley (1834 – 19 January 1910) was a congressional minister and amateur naturalist.
 He was the first minister to be appointed to the district of the Lower Darling and Murrumbidgee and completed over 50 years in the public ministry in various locations around Victoria.
-He was a long-time secretary of the Congregational Union of Victoria and served as Chairman from 1907–09.
-He is also a former President of the Victorian Field Naturalists Club and former Vice-President of the Microscopical Society of Victoria.
+He was a long-time secretary of the Congregational Union of Victoria and served as chairman from 1907 to 1909.
+He is also a former president of the Victorian Field Naturalists Club and former vice-president of the Microscopical Society of Victoria.
 He is the father of noted Australian physician and feminist Gertrude Halley.

 Early life

-Jacob John Halley was born in London, the son of Robert Halley, an English Congregationalist minister and abolitionist, and his wife Rebecca, née Sloman.
-Halley was born at Highbury College during the time of his father’s residence there as classical tutor.
+Jacob John Halley was born in London, the son of Robert Halley, an English Congregationalist minister and abolitionist, and his wife Rebecca Sloman Jacob.
+Halley was born at Highbury College during the time of his father's residence there as classical tutor.
 After spending his early years in London, his father accepted a commission to Mosley Street Chapel, Manchester.
 In Manchester, his family became acquainted with the family of Rev. Richard Fletcher, whose daughter Margaret would later become his wife.
 The Fletcher family relocated to Australia at the request of the Colonial Missionary Society, and a few months later Halley became ill and managed to persuade a doctor to prescribe his own relocation to the warmer climate of Australia.

 Arriving in Australia around 1855, he first joined the Fletcher family in St. Kilda before moving to Sydney to work as a businessman.
 He became a member of Pitt Street Uniting Church and a lay preacher in Sydney.
 He was one of the earliest members of the YMCA in Sydney.
 He lived in Yass, New South Wales for a time, and was connected with the Methodist Church there, before returning to Sydney in 1857 to attend the University of Sydney and to study with various ministers in order to become a Reverend.
 Halley did not graduate from university, but in 1859 he was invited to join the minister at Newtown Congregational Church to assist with preaching and mission services.

 Church career

 In March 1860, Halley was ordained and appointed as the first minister assigned to the Lower Darling and Murrumbidgee region.
 His time there was cut short due to illness, and he returned to St. Kilda in 1861, preaching in several churches in that area until receiving an invitation from the Maryborough Church.
 In 1862, Halley married Margaret Fletcher, and the couple remained in Maryborough until 1864, after which they settled in Ballarat with Halley taking over the ministry of the old Congregational Church near the corner of Dawson and Mair streets.

 In 1872, they moved back to Melbourne and Halley took over a ministry in Williamstown.
-At this time, Halley also became Secretary of the Congregational Union of Victoria, a position he would hold until 1908 before serving two terms as Chairman from 1907–1909.
+At this time, Halley also became secretary of the Congregational Union of Victoria, a position he would hold until 1908 before serving two terms as chairman from 1907 to 1909.